 Sarah Jones, Chief Financial Officer, Anchor Hanover: “We have ambitious plans to meet the increasing needs of older people in a sustainable way.
 This very successful issue means we can continue to evolve our housing and care offer so more people can have a home where they love living in later life.”

 Phil Jenkins, Managing Director, Centrus Financial: “Centrus is fully committed to sustainability and ESG, so we are thrilled at the immense investor demand for Anchor Hanover’s debut sustainability bond issue reflecting its position as one of the best rated organisations in the housing sector.
 This successful deal is the culmination of the innovative refinancing of Anchor Hanover’s treasury portfolio.
 We are delighted to have worked closely with Anchor Hanover, who are pioneering leaders in the housing and care for older people.”

 Welcome to the Anchor investors website, where you can learn more about our organisation and performance.
 Find out more.

 We are committed to sustainability in each area of our business.
 Find out more about our environmental, social and governance strategy here.

-Find all the latest news stories, interviews and pictures from Anchor's retirement housing communities and care homes here.
+Find all our latest press releases as well as news stories, interviews and pictures from our retirement housing communities and care homes here.